Martinquetz/Customer-Analytics-Preparing-Data-for-Modeling/README.md

 ### **Tools Used**
-The Python programming language and its data analysis libraries, including Pandas and NumPy, are utilized for data manipulation and analysis in this project.
+The Python programming language, along with its data analysis libraries such as Pandas and NumPy, is utilized for data manipulation and analysis in this project.
 Jupyter Notebook was employed as the development environment for coding and documentation.

 #### _Import Necessary Libraries_
 ```py